Compher, Rantanen score late in 3rd, Avs defeat Stars 3-2

 Rantanen leads the NHL in points (38) and assists (28), while MacKinnon is second in points with 35.

 Radek Faska and Jamie Benn had goals, Alexander Radulov had two assists and Anton Khudobin stopped 33 shots for the Stars.
-Dallas has lost three of its last four and couldn't get a win in coach Jim Montgomery's return to Denver.
-Montgomery coached Denver University for five seasons and led the Pioneers to the 2017 national championship.
+Dallas has lost three of its last four and couldn't get a win in Montgomery's return to Denver.
+Montgomery, who was hired in May, coached Denver University for five seasons and led the Pioneers to the 2017 national championship.

+"It was great to be back in Denver.
+I've got a lot of friends here," Montgomery said.
+"If DU wasn't playing I'd have tons more.
+And if we weren't playing I'd be at DU."

-The Stars trailed 1-0 when Faska and Benn scored in a span of 3:31 to give Dallas a 2-1 lead with 4:57 left.
+The Stars nearly pulled out a win for their new coach.
+They trailed 1-0 when Faska and Benn scored in a span of 3:31 to give Dallas a 2-1 lead with 4:57 left.
 The Avalanche tied it on Compher's goal at 17:18.

 It was his 15th of the season.